 As part of GroundWork Gallery’s long-term interests in connecting art, science and environmental sustainability, here we discover the distinguished Dutch Professor Marcel Dicke’s thoughts on insects.
 Coinciding with the recent exhibition, Bugs, Beauty and Danger, this subject is topical.
 Dicke’s conversation with writer and artist Karen Eng, turns to the subject of insects as food, and how increasingly he has become interested in their appearance in art.

-Marcel Dicke’s breakthrough research shows that plants under attack by insects can send out a chemical SOS signal to attract their attackers’ predators.
+Did you know that plants communicate with insects?
+Wageningen University Professor of Entomology, Marcel Dicke’s breakthrough research shows that plants under attack by bugs can send out a chemical SOS signal to attract their attackers’ predators.
 His paradigm-shifting discovery opened up a whole new field of study – plant-animal interactions. in 2007, Dicke won the prestigious NWO Spinoza award for this research.

 In 2010, he delivered a funny, impassioned, and informative talk – “Why not eat insects?” – at the TEDGlobal conference, in Oxford.
 In this talk, which has had well over 1.5 million views, Dicke made the case for raising insects as a nutritious and environmentally sustainable source of food.
 He even made it sound appealing.